-So maybe you've heard of self affirmations or maybe you haven't .
-If you are not familiar with them, the idea can seem sort of awkward at first.
+Today we are discussing self affirmations.
+Maybe you’ve heard of them or maybe you haven’t.
+If you are not familiar with self-affirmations, the idea can seem a bit awkward at first.
 Telling yourself how incredibly awesome you are can seem bizarre, we get it.
-But understanding how and why positive affirmations became so popular may change your mind a little bit so let's take a look!
+But understanding how and why positive affirmations became so popular may change your mind a little bit so let’s take a look!

 What are Positive Affirmations?

 Fortunately, positive affirmations are almost as easy to define as they are to practice.
-Put simply, they are positive phrases or statements used to challenge negative or unhelpful thoughts.
-Practicing positive affirmations can be extremely simple, and all you need to do is pick a phrase and repeat it to yourself.
+In short, they are positive phrases or statements used to challenge negative or unhelpful thoughts.
+Practicing positive affirmations can be extremely simple.
+All you need to do is pick a phrase and repeat it to yourself.
 You may choose to use positive affirmations to motivate yourself, encourage positive changes in your life, or boost your self-esteem.
-If you frequently find yourself getting caught up in negative self-talk, positive affirmations can be used to combat these often subconscious patterns and replace them with more adaptive narratives.
+If you find yourself frequently getting caught up in negative self-talk, positive affirmations can be used to combat these often subconscious patterns and replace them with more adaptive narratives.

 Is There Science Behind Them?

 Science, yes.
 Magic, no. Positive affirmations require regular practice if you want to make lasting, long-term changes to the ways that you think and feel.
 The good news is that the practice and popularity of positive affirmations are based on widely accepted and well-established psychological theory.

 One of the key psychological theories behind positive affirmations is self-affirmation theory (Steele, 1988).
 So, yes, there are empirical studies based on the idea that we can maintain our sense of self-integrity by telling ourselves (or affirming) what we believe in positive ways.